Looking for Funding Opportunities Related to COVID-19?

 Committee Meetings and Operations

-We are working with the chairs of the research committees, including IACUC, IRB, Conflict of Interest, Patent, Biosafety, and the Research Administration Advisory Council (RAAC), to move all scheduled meetings for the rest of the semester to an online format using Webex.
-Committee members should expect to receive instructions from their committee chairs in the near future.
+We are working with the chairs of the research committees, including IACUC, IRB, Conflict of Interest, Patent, Biosafety, and the Research Administration Advisory Council (RAAC), to move all scheduled meetings for the near future to an online format using Webex.
+Committee members will receive instructions from their committee chairs.

 Ignite and CLIPP

-Ignite awards for 2020 will be announced later this week.
+Ignite awards for 2020 will be announced soon.
 Awardees will be encouraged to move forward, if possible, with grant planning activities.
 Any Ignite-related travel should follow current and future restrictions governing University-sponsored travel.

 The Center for Research Excellence will continue to accept applications for CLIPP proposals and will continue to host meetings and coordinate proposal preparation and review activities using virtual technology.